Upolu Travel Guide

 You can’t say you’ve been to Samoa until you’ve visited the To Sua Ocean Trench.
 This natural wonder serves as Samoa’s ‘ambassador’ in travel magazines and lists of places to visit before you die.
 The trench is formed by two giant holes connected by a lava tube.
 The close proximity to the ocean just meters away fills one of the holes, creating the signature swimming spot.
 Part of the fun is overcoming your fear of heights and stepping down the ladder to the swimming platform.

 Once you’ve made the brave decent, it’s nothing but paradise.
 You’ll float in the saltwater pool with water trickling down from mossy ferns growing on the rocky walls.
-As you get close to the ocean side of the pool, you’ll feel the current pushing you out and sucking you in, a reminder of how the pool is naturally fed.
+As you get close to the ocean side of the pool, you’ll feel the current pushing you out and suck you in, a reminder of how the pool is naturally fed.

 Vava’u and Vaiula Beaches